-1. This Act may be cited as the Cybercrime Act, 2015.
-Short title 2. by the Pre This Act comes into operation on such date as is fixed sident by Proclamation. ed Commencement 3. sections 4 3.
-This Act shall have effect even though inconsistent with ions 4 and 5 of the Constitution.
-4. "computer data" mean (a) facts; (b) concep (c) machin or on under the age of eighteen years ns any representation of - pts; ne-readable code or instruction s;

-(d) information, including text, sound, image or video,
+1. This Act may be cited as the Cybercrime Act, 2017.
+Short title 2. by the Pre This Act comes into operation on such date as is fixed sident by Proclamation.
+Commencement 3.
+This Act shall have effect even though inconsistent with sections 4 and 5 of the Constitution.
+Act inconsistent with Constitution 4. (a) (b) (c) ta" means any re facts; concepts; machine-readal or ble code or instructions; Interpretation (d) information, including 1 text, sound, image or video, that is in a form suitable for processing in a computer system and is capable of being sent, received or stored, and includes a program that can cause a computer system to perform a function;

+- "computer data storage medium" means anything in which information is capable of being stored, or anything from which information is capable of being retrieved or reproduced, with or without the aid of any other article or device;

-that is in a form suitable for processing in a computer system and is capable of being sent, received or stored, and includes a program that can cause a computer system to perform a function;
+- "computer program" or "program" means data which represents instructions or statements that, when executed in a computer system, can cause the computer system to perform a function;

-- "computer data storage medium" means anything in which information is capable of being stored, or anything from which information is capable of being retrieved or reproduced, with or without the aid of any other article or device; - "computer program" or "program" means data which represents instructions or statements that, when executed in a computer system, can cause the computer system to perform a function; - "computer system" means a device or group of interconnected or related devices which follows a program or external instruction to perform automatic processing of information or electronic data;
+- "computer system" means a device or group of interconnected or related devices which follows a program or external instruction to perform automatic processing of information or electronic data;

-"data message" has the meaning assigned to it in the Electronic Transactions Act;
+- "data message" has the meaning assigned to it in the Electronic Transactions Act;

+- "device" means any electronic programmable device used, whether by itself or as part of a computer network, an electronic communications network or any other device or equipment, or any part thereof, to perform pre-determined arithmetic, logical, routing or storage operations and includes -

+- (a) an input device;

+- (b) an output device;

+- (c) a processing device;

+- (d) a computer data storage medium;

+- (e) a program; or

+- (f) equipment,